sUndar-Balaji/notifier-bot/README.md

 Modify the mentioned sections in randomfacts.py with your information.

-Host this bot in heroku as process.You are good to go
+Host this bot in heroku as process.You are good to go.

+Follow the below step/s to run the bot in any python environment:

+python randomfacts.py